nephio-project/docs/content/en/docs/porch/package-variant.md

 | target         | The target object (details vary; see below).                 |

 There is one expression that is an exception to the table above.
-Since the repository value corresponds to the Repository of the downstream, we must first evaluate the `ownstream.repoExpr expression to find that repository.
+Since the repository value corresponds to the Repository of the downstream, we must first evaluate the `downstream.repoExpr expression to find that repository.
 Thus, for that expression only, repository is not a valid variable.

 There is one more variable available across all CEL expressions: the target variable.
 This variable has a meaning that